Understanding Disability Through Mass Media

-- Disability Experience vs. the Media Paper & Participation in class discussion: 35%
+- Disability Experience vs. the Media Paper: 35%

 Grading criteria for written assignments and course in general: (Whenever written assignments are given, I expect you all to produce the best written work of which you are capable.)

 90 – 100 (“A” & “A-“) On the written assignments, this means the paper is clear, organized coherently, and well-written.
 It is an effective discussion of the topic.
 It has no spelling, grammar, format, or accuracy errors.
-In terms of the course, this means you have almost perfect attendance, scores in this range on the tests, and have good questions and discussion in class.
+In terms of the course, this means you have almost perfect attendance, scores in this range on assignments, and have good questions and discussion in class.

 80 – 89 (“B+”, “B” & “B-“) On the written assignments, the paper is cohesive and well-organized, although it may have some minor spelling or grammatical errors.
 The discussion covers almost all of the important information and follows proper format.
 In terms of the course, this means you have good attendance, scores in this range on assignments, and have good questions and discussion in class.

 70 – 79 (“C+” & “C”) On the written assignments, the paper is disorganized and contains many minor errors.
 The discussion missed some pertinent information or does not follow proper format.
 In terms of the course, this means you have poor attendance, scored in this range on assignments, and have not participated in class discussions.

 60 – 69 (“D”) On the written assignments, the paper ineffectively discusses the topic; it is not coherent or understandable.
 It contains an unacceptable number of spelling, grammar errors and/or inaccurate information or does not follow proper format.
-In terms of the course, this means you have missed more classes than you have attended, scored in this range on the tests, and have not participated in class discussions.
+In terms of the course, this means you have missed more classes than you have attended, scored in this range on assignments, and have not participated in class discussions.